“Records are the lifeblood of singers, and bands—of everything. Those… those are the documents—you see—that people have.”

 About the Media Posted Here…

 Music featured here is transferred directly from the original 78 RPM records in the Old Time Blues Collection.
-They are recorded via Audacity from a Esoteric Sound Rek-O-Kut Rondine Jr. turntable equipped with a Grado F3+ cartridge (or Sanyo CN1000 MKII prior to June, 2016) with appropriate 78 stylus, utilizing hardware equalization.
+They are recorded via Audacity from an Esoteric Sound Rek-O-Kut Rondine Jr. turntable equipped with a Grado F3+ cartridge (or Sanyo CN1000 MKII prior to June, 2016) with appropriate 78 stylus, utilizing hardware equalization.
 The audio files presented here are unaltered, excepting varying degrees of restoration (typically limited to minimal pop and click deletion).
 This site uses WordPress’s built-in audio playback.

 Historical photographs have been scanned from hard copies within the R.C.
 Montgomery/Old Time Blues Collection, with credit given to the source, and all modern photographs were taken by R.C.
 Montgomery or close acquaintance, unless noted otherwise.
+Some historical photographs have been sourced from online academic archives under the fair use doctrine, and have been attributed as such.

 About the Website…

-All original content (i.e. text) on Old Time Blues is intellectual property of R. Connor Montgomery, and is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.Creative Commons LicenseLegal Disclaimer…
+All original content (i.e. text) on Old Time Blues is intellectual property of R. Connor Montgomery, and is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.Legal Disclaimer…

 All material presented on this website is intended for the purposes of commentary, criticism, and education in a strictly not-for-profit and non-commercial manner, thus OldTimeBlues.net and all the content hosted herein does not generate any monetary gain for any entity, and no monetary exchange occurs through this domain.
 All media presented on this website are digitized from hard copies held in the possession of this site’s owner unless explicitly noted otherwise.
 Effort is taken to ensure that all media in the form of audio, imagery, and reproduced text is attributed to its proper source(s).
 All sound recordings presented herein are digitally remastered from original 78 RPM format records in the collection of R.C.
 Montgomery and are presented in unaltered form.
 They are presented in compressed MP3 format and in generally lower quality than that of a professional commercial reissue.
 The majority of audio recordings presented herein are at least seventy-five years old, and many have not been commercially available in any format for decades.
 Additionally, none of the audio files presented here are made publicly available for download or distribution.